All of our Health Walks are led and supported by our friendly, trained Health Walk leaders, who want to share their love of being active with others.

 The session begins with some exercises designed to exercise the leg muscles and help with strength and balance.
 Many of the exercises are done from a seated position, but some can be done standing with a chair for support if needed.

 This will be followed by a short outdoor walk, at a social pace, around a flat, paved course.
-The session ends with a cup of tea.

 Walk Aberdeen and its partners deliver a programme of social walks across the city to encourage people to be more active and to socialise whilst walking.